 - A Government Decision of 1995 held producers of batteries weighing 1kg or less responsible for collecting 90% of waste batteries by 1999 through approved waste plan(s).
-In mid-1995 the Battery Foundation (Stitching Batterijen, or Stibat) set up a collective organisation to take back waste batteries.
-In 2008, a Batteries Regulation transposed Directive 2006/66/EC and obliged retailers to take back batteries, and producers to reach the 25% collection target in 2012. - In 2011, Stibat achieved a collection rate of 42%.
-Nominal POM and collection volumes have slightly declined since then and a collection rate of 43% was reached in 2013.
-Despite extensive communication, the collection rate has remained around that level for several years, which illustrates the challenge of reaching the 45% collection target.
+In mid-1995 the Battery Foundation (Stichting Batterijen, or Stibat) set up a collective organisation to take back waste batteries.
+In 2008, a Batteries Regulation transposed Directive 2006/66/EC and obliged retailers to take back batteries, and producers to reach the 25% collection target in 2012. - From 2010 to 2013, the collection rate increased from 41 to 43% as collection and POM declined steadily.
+In 2014, both downward trends reversed, with POM increasing by 12% and collection by 3%.
+The collection rate reached close to 44.6%, despite extensive communication over many years, which illustrates the challenge of reaching the 45% collection target.